Azure/Industrial-IoT/docs/deploy/howto-deploy-aks.md

 1. **ApplicationName**

-    This name will be used as name of App Service resource, thus determining its URL as `<ApplicationName>.azurewebsites.net`.
+    This name will be used as DNS Label of Public IP Address resource, thus determining its URL as `<ApplicationName>.<Region>.cloudapp.azure.com`.
 As a result, it should be a globally unique name.
     It should only contain alphanumeric characters and `-` characters.

-2. **ApplicationURL**
+2. **ApplicationUrl**

     Base URL that will be used for generating RedirectUris for client application.
-This is required for enabling client authentication for use of exposed APIs (including access to Swagger).
+This is required for enabling client authentication for use of exposed APIs (including access to Swagger) and the Engineering Tool.
 Usually it would look like:

-    > `<ApplicationName>.azurewebsites.net`
+    > `<ApplicationName>.<Region>.cloudapp.azure.com`

     This parameter is used only in `ApplicationRegistration` run mode.